 During the 20 hours with Heidi Mason, Physiotherapist and Yoga Teacher, you’ll learn the fundamentals to body movement and body mechanics.
 You’ll understand the the layers of the body from bones – ligaments – muscles – to movement.
 Planes of motion and it’s importance when teaching yoga asana.
 The SPINE!
 Components of our spine and what we mean by neutral spine.
 Common injuries.
 How can we avoid over-injury and how can we modify postures to suit the needs of such injuries.
 Most importantly, you’ll learn from an anatomical perspective, what muscles are contracting and which should be relaxing and what the purpose of each posture is, exactly 🙂

-Jaya Amy, or wizardly wise expert is one of many talents.
-Her enchanting voice is something to be heard so it’s with pleasure that she leads the mantras.
-Learn the definition of a mantra, the uses of and the stages of chanting.
-The important of invocations and the recitation of mantras as a group.
+Learn the definition of a mantra along with several powerful mantras to support the purification of shame or doubt from your beautiful soul.
 Mixed with the power of verse and song is the power and intention behind mudras or yoga in the hands.
 Incorporating mudras into a meditation, pranayama or asana practice has many benefits.
 Learn the purpose of several mudras and how they can enhance your practice as whole.

 An introduction of subtle energy and the concept of charkas and energy centres.
-Along with Jaya Amy, students will be able to identify with seven major chakras – the physical imbalance and balance of each as well as the emotional imbalance and balance of each.
-Ways of addressing imbalances and exploration with the use of writing and reflecting.
-Understanding the Koshas and how to cultivate this awareness in your daily life.
+Along with Jaya Amy, students will be able to identify with seven major chakras – the intersection of the emotional and the physical as they express in our bodies or our lives as repeated patterns of behaviour.
+We ground this otherwise esoteric approach into our understanding of yoga and how energy operates in our own lives.

 If you did not breathe you would cease to exist.
 The fourth limb on our eight-fold practice is that of our breath.
-Join Clare Newman in 10 hours of pranayama practice learning several types of pranayama, their benefits and precautions as well as how to properly guide beginners through the art of breathing.
+In our pranayama (or breathing) practice learn several types of pranayama, their benefits and precautions as well as how to properly guide beginners through the art of breathing.
 With this understanding comes the teaching of the prana vayus or changes in our breathing patterns.
 Iyengar use to say that controlling the breath is like taming a wild horse.
 It takes practice and patience.

 Learn over 90 yoga asana (postures) by uncovering the layers of each using 4 components: 1) Alignment principles 2) Modification 3) Benefits 4) Precautions.
 During the course of the 80 hours, postures are practiced and stripped down to the mechanics, building the progress of the physical practice of yoga from the inside – out.
 Clare Newman takes great pride in being able to teach every student a yoga posture, despite having an injury or an ailment by the use of understanding the anatomical and composition of the body as well, being able to offer modifications to achieve postures.
 Each yoga asana has it’s own benefits but as well, some precautions.
 The intention of this portion of the program is to teach trainees to watch their students and to cue and teach according to the needs of their student vs a text book case of what a posture looks like.
 Much discovery is to be learned but oh, so much fun!

 The concept of the “Science of Life” dates back thousands of years.
-Join Clare Newman in learning the basics of Ayurveda.
-What is Ayurveda, it’s rich history, the three doshas and gunas, prakrit, the 5 basic elements and how it relates to Ayurveda, the digestive fire, the 6 basic tastes, rasa and the emotions and a general food guide on pacifying foods and herbs for each dosha.
+Learn the basics of this sister science to yoga… What is Ayurveda, it’s rich history, the three doshas and gunas, prakrit, the 5 basic elements and how it relates to Ayurveda, the digestive fire, the 6 basic tastes, rasa and the emotions and a general food guide on pacifying foods and herbs for each dosha.
 Sound like a mouthful?
 Don’t worry we will make it simple and delicious.

-Throughout the teacher training program, Clare Newman encourages practice teaching and guidance when learning postures.
-She’s been known to have many fun and challenging ways to enhance the specific of teachers cueing and the awareness of using certain words and well as the power of intention.
+Throughout the teacher training program, Clare and Jaya encourage and incorporate practice teaching and guidance when learning postures, meditations, concepts, breath techniques, and deeper ethics.
+Both have fun and challenging ways to enhance the specific of cueing and the awareness of language as a tool of awakening, as well as the power of intention and holding space.
 Proper class sequencing to ensure a well balanced class is emphasized at the end of the training and many hours of hands-on teaching and feedback is given.